HWID Spoofing Guides

 Verified

-"We'll be using RedKard, our own kernel-level anti-cheat as well as other proprietary systems.
-RedKard only runs when SPLITGATE: Arena Reloaded is launched and closes down once SPLITGATE: Arena Reloaded is closed." — 1047 Games, SPLITGATE: Arena Reloaded official FAQ.
-Splitgate is the only game on TraceX's roster where the publisher built and branded their own kernel anti-cheat under their own name.
+1047 Games' SPLITGATE: Arena Reloaded FAQ, updated January 22, 2026, states: "We'll be using RedKard, our own kernel-level anti-cheat as well as other proprietary systems.
+RedKard only runs when SPLITGATE: Arena Reloaded is launched and closes down once SPLITGATE: Arena Reloaded is closed."
+Its separate Privacy Policy, last updated December 4, 2025, confirms that the services may automatically collect MAC addresses and device information; it does not publish RedKard's full HWID schema.

 Why TraceX